-Although both parties are able to come to an agreement to finalize a divorce, it doesn’t mean that they will uphold their end of the bargain.
+Unfortunately, just because both parties are able to come to an agreement to finalize a divorce, that doesn’t necessarily mean that they will uphold their end of the bargain.
 There are many cases where one parent fails to pay child support, leaving the other to raise the child without proper financial assistance.
+If you are the receiving parent, what can you do in this situation?
 If your ex-spouse or the other parent is ignoring their obligation to provide court-ordered child support, the family court can help.

 - Wage garnishments